lakshag32/Seed-Planting-Tank/README.md

 # Seed-Planting-Tank
 Code for a seed planting tank

-Previous Progress #1: The tank turns 90 degrees with a marigin of error of 5 degrees and moves forward while maintaining its angle with the same marigin.
+Previous Progress #1: The tank turns 90 degrees with a marigin of error of 5 degrees and moves forward while maintaining its angle with the same marigin. \n
-Previous Progress #2: The tank follows the programmed movement pattern.
-Progress Update 5/21/2022: The tank now takes pauses as it follows the movement pattern.
+Previous Progress #2: The tank follows the programmed movement pattern. \n Progress Update 5/21/2022: The tank now takes pauses as it follows the movement pattern.
 The tank will make the holes and plant the seeds during these periods.